 Higher-level shoulder activities are introduced, depending on your pain and tolerance levels.
 The shoulder can be ‘tested’ more, with a focus on strengthening and returning to desired activities.

-e will discuss your expected return to play prior to surgery.
+We will discuss your expected return to play before surgery.
 In general, patients will feel like they’ve recovered the majority of their shoulder function between 3 to 4 months after their operation.

 Regular paracetamol and an anti-inflammatory (if indicated) are the mainstays of pain relief after surgery.
 You will be prescribed some stronger medications which can be helpful in the early post-operative period.

 For many patients, my anaesthetist will discuss the option of using a ‘nerve block’ to help reduce your pain levels in the time just after surgery.
 This is a procedure where the anaesthetist injects a long-acting local anaesthetic to the nerves supplying the upper limb using ultrasound guidance.
 This procedure eliminates or greatly reduces pain in the first 12-24 hours after surgery, and is very helpful in maintaining your comfort levels in the early post-operative period.
 There’s no absolute need to have the nerve block, and my anaesthetist will discuss the option of this with you prior to surgery.

 You should not be driving while wearing a sling.
 You need to be able to independently control your shoulder and upper limb before driving.
 Often, 2 to 4 weeks are required after surgery before beginning to drive again.

 Latarjet procedure: Return to work

 It is usually feasible to return to light duties after the two-week post-operative check, although it is important to remember that with more activity you may have some discomfort.
 For those doing heavy work, return to work can take between 6 and 12 weeks, depending on work requirements.